-Spinal arteriovenous malformations (AVMs) are characterised by arteriovenous shunting with a true nidus.
+Spinal arteriovenous malformations (AVMs) are characterized by arteriovenous shunting with a true nidus.
 They represent ~25% of spinal vascular malformations.

 Different types of spinal AVM (see below) have differing age of presentation, but overall 80% present between the age 20 and 60 years 3.

-It is variable, ranging from the progressive myelopathy (Foix-Alajouanine syndrome), often with delayed diagnosis, to the catastrophic spinal subarachnoid haemorrhage (see: coup de poignard of Michon 3).
+It is variable, ranging from the progressive myelopathy (Foix-Alajouanine syndrome), often with delayed diagnosis, to the catastrophic spinal subarachnoid hemorrhage (see: coup de poignard of Michon 3).